idesemi-weekly/VRxEMG/README.md

 git clone https://github.com/idesemi-weekly/EMGVRMINIGAMES.git
 ```

-2. Open the OpenBCI application and connect the EMG sensors and the dongle, attach the sensors to the arms of each players (depending on the channels, TBD).
+2. Open the OpenBCI application and connect the EMG sensors and the dongle, attach the sensors to the arms of each players (depending on the channels need Valentin to fill this part, TBD).

 3. Run emg_input.py (in EMG/emg_input.py) to get the EMG data from the sensors.

 4. Open the Unity project and run the game (as a server).

-5. Run the game on the VR headsets (as clients).
+5. Run the game on the VR headsets (as clients, either through the APKs or the EXEs).

 6. Enjoy !